ZapoVerde/RoboSmith/docs/Construction/Task 0 - Overview.md

 ### **Phase 6: Future Development (Post-V1)**

 **Goal:** Plan for the next major version by tackling features that were explicitly excluded from V1.
+This phase focuses on making the entire RoboSmith system not just usable, but truly accessible and powerful for a wider audience.

 *   **6.1.
-Graphical Workflow Editor:**
-    *   Design and build a GUI for creating and managing the `workflows.json` manifest.
+The "Workflow Studio": A Graphical Editor**
+    *   **Vision:** To fully realize the "Principle of Apparent Simplicity" by providing a visual, drag-and-drop interface for designing, editing, and managing the `workflows.json` manifest.
+This "Workflow Studio" will be a dedicated WebView panel that transforms the text-based configuration into a "living Visio diagram" that users can directly manipulate.
+    *   **Core Features:**
+        *   **Visual Canvas:** A main canvas where users can build their workflow as a flowchart.
+        *   **Block Palette:** A toolbar containing all available Block types (e.g., `AI Coder`, `Test Runner`, `File Writer`) that can be dragged onto the canvas.
+        *   **Interactive Connectors:** Users can draw arrows between blocks to define Transitions.
+        *   **Inspector Panel:** Selecting a block or an arrow will open an inspector panel.
+            *   Selecting a **block** allows the user to configure its properties (e.g., which `worker` to use).
+            *   Selecting an **arrow** allows the user to define the `on_signal` keyword that triggers that specific state transition.
+    *   **The Manifest as the Source of Truth:** The Studio is a user-friendly abstraction.
+When a user saves their work, the visual graph is compiled into the structured, version-controllable `workflows.json` file.
+This ensures the system remains fundamentally text-based and auditable.

 *   **6.2.
+The Workflow Library: Save and Recall Workflows**
+    *   **Vision:** To allow users to create a reusable, personal library of their most effective automation patterns.
+    *   **Core Features:**
+        *   **`[Save to Library]`:** A function within the Workflow Studio that saves the current visual workflow as a named template (e.g., "TDD Loop with Documentation") to a global storage location managed by the extension.
+        *   **`[Load from Library]`:** When creating a new workflow, the user can choose to start from a blank canvas or from one of their saved templates, instantly bootstrapping their automation process.

+*   **6.3.
 Architectural Review Layer:**
-    *   Implement the "Scaffolding" and "Refactoring Proposal" features.
+    *   Implement the "Scaffolding" and "Refactoring Proposal" features, which insert a manual architectural sign-off step before implementation.

-*   **6.3.
+*   **6.4.
 Broader SCM Support:**
-    *   Investigate and implement support for non-Git projects.
+    *   Investigate and implement support for non-Git projects (e.g., Perforce, SVN) or projects with no version control, likely using a simple file-copying sandbox model as a fallback.